 Cyber Forensics and Security (M.A.S.)

-The Master of Cyber Forensics and Security is cross-disciplinary program, which focuses on technology, management, compliance, and legal issues.
+The Master of Cyber Forensics and Security is cross-disciplinary program that focuses on technology, management, compliance, and legal issues.
 Experienced information technology professionals and those new to the field can build the skills to become cybersecurity and forensics practitioners, investigators, managers, and leaders.

 Build a comprehensive understanding of essential elements such as information security, information assurance, ethical hacking, vulnerability analysis and control, securing databases, steganography, mobile device forensics, operating system security, business continuity response, disaster recovery, legal and ethical issues, auditing, evidence, and intrusion detection.
 Work with forensic tools and techniques used to investigate and analyze network-related incidents and preserve digital evidence.